openbohemians/goat/README.md

   if applicable.
 It is formatted using super-simple json objects, each having at most four fields.

-* All dependencies are placed in a `.lib` directory at the root of your project. goat will automatically look for the go-file in your current working directory or one of its parents, and call that the project root.
-For the rest of the command's duration your $GOPATH will be `<projroot>/.lib`.
+* All dependencies are placed in a `.goat/dep/` directory at the root of the project.
+Goat will automatically look for the go-file in your current working directory or one of its parents, and call that the project root.
+For the rest of the command's duration your $GOPATH will be `<projroot>/.goat/dep`.
 This has many useful properties, most notably that your dependencies are sandboxed inside your code, but are still usable exactly as they would have been if they were global.

 * Goat is a wrapper around the go command line utility.
 It adds one new command, all other commands are passed straight through to the normal go binary.
-This command is `goat deps`, and it retrieves all dependencies listed in your `Goatfile` and puts them into a folder called `.lib` in your project.
-If any of those dependencies have go-files then those are processed and put in your project's `.lib` folder as well (this is done recursively).
+This command is `goat deps`, and it retrieves all dependencies listed in your `Goatfile` and puts them into a folder called `.goat/dep` in your project.
+If any of those dependencies have go-files then those are processed and put in your project's `.goat/dep` folder as well (this is done recursively).

 # Installation